tarwn/lessthandot-hugo/blogs/content/posts/2010-09-15-performance-implications-with-newid.md

 **Note:** After a discussion with Brad, There will be some exceptional cases, which optimizer will choose entire Clustered Index Scan to retrieve the records

-1. When the &#8220;Id&#8221; column is not covered by index or it is not the first key column in case of index has multiple keycolumns.
+1. When the “Id” column is not covered by index or it is not the first key column in case of index has multiple keycolumns.

 2. When the Random Records Sample size is too large.